elupus/autosar-xcp/source/README.txt

                 ODT's identification is relative to DAQ list id.
                 Where the DAQ list is either byte or word sized.
                 And possibly aligned to 16 byte borders.

+        Since CAN has a limit of 8 bytes per packets, this will modify the limit on how much each ODT can contain.

     XCP_MAX_RXTX_QUEUE:
         Number of data packets the protocol can queue up for processing.